September 2017 – September 2020

 We request educators’ in the ESHA network to support us in the UPPER project.
 Together we can make our schools peaceful!!

 In case you are interested in lending your support to the UPPER cause, we invite school leaders to consult to contact local UPPER partners directly.
 For further suggestions and/or queries please contact ESHA.
-The ESHA consultants for GEM are Luca Laszlo (firstname.lastname@example.org) and Edwin Katerberg (email@example.com).
+The ESHA consultants for UPPER are Luca Laszlo (firstname.lastname@example.org) and Edwin Katerberg (email@example.com).

 The consortium partners